-In the 2019 Regional Plan, as well in Gloucester County's WDP plan, the top five industries in terms of net regional employment were: 1) educational services, health care, and social assistance; 2) retail trade; 3) arts, entertainment, recreation, accommodation, and food service; 4) professional, scientific, management, administration, and waste management services; and 5) manufacturing.
+In the 2019 Regional Plan, the top five industries in terms of net regional employment were: 1) educational services, health care, and social assistance; 2) retail trade; 3) arts, entertainment, recreation, accommodation, and food service; 4) professional scientific, management, administration, and waste management services; and 5) manufacturing.
 These five industries comprised 66% of the total civilian employed population age 16 and older.